 Reimbursement information provided by LivaNova is gathered from third party sources and is presented for illustrative purposes only.
 This information does not constitute legal or reimbursement advice.
 LivaNova makes no representation or warranty regarding this information or its completeness, accuracy, timeliness or applicability with any particular patient.
-LivaNova specifically disclaims liability or responsibility for the results or consequences of any actions taken in reliance on information in this document.
-LivaNova encourages providers to submit accurate and appropriate claims for services.
+LivaNova specifically disclaims for services.
 Laws, regulations and payer policies concerning reimbursement are complex and change frequently.
-Providers are responsible for making appropriate decisions related to coding and reimbursement submissions.
+Providers are responsibile for making appropriate decisions related to coding and reimbursement submissions.
 Accordingly, LivaNova recommends that customers consult with their payers, reimbursement specialists and/or legal counsel regarding coding, coverage and reimbursement matters.
 Please note: This document is intended to provide comprehensive coding information and as such may include codes for which LivaNova has no cleared or approved products.
 This information is not intended to encourage or promote off-label use of LivaNova products or of any medical device.